 96 MS Interior Alex's bedroom, Alex in the mirror.
 (17:47)

 And yet, Alex is no fourteen-year-old teen, as he was in Burgess' book.
 McDowell is a mature adult, there is no excuse of excessive youth for him (Burgess, at the end of his book, blames Alex's criminal behavior on his just being a kid).
-Though Alex is portrayed as school age, and we tend to accept that without trouble, Kubrick successfully scrambling early on the parameters of youth and maturity, he is still communicated here as being a young adult rather than a boy on the verge of manhood.
-Of course it didn't hurt that the audience knew McDowell from his part as a rebellious schoolboy in the 1968 film If....
+Though Alex is portrayed as school age, and we tend to accept that without much trouble, Kubrick successfully scrambling early on the boundaries of youth and maturity, he is still communicated here as being a young adult rather than a boy on the verge of manhood.
+Of course it didn't hurt that the audience knew McDowell from his part as a rebellious schoolboy in the 1968 film If.... and could draw a youthful association.

 Kubrick chose to show us first the bathroom, and now he skips over the rest of the apartment cutting directly to Alex's bedroom where we see him in the mirror removing the two eyelashes that frame his right eye, the bloodied eyeball on his shirt cuff standing out prominently and thus forming a link with Alex's eyes.